anthonyharrison/sbom4php/README.md

 ## Operation

-The `--dependency` option is used to identify the directory containing the `package-lock.json` dependency file.
+The `--dependency` option is used to identify the of the `composer.lock` dependency file.
-If this option is not specified, the current directory is assumed.

-The `--ignore` option is used to including any missing dependencies which are not fully specified in the dependency file.
+The `--application` and `--release` options are used to specify the name and release of the application defined by the dependency file.
+These options must be specified.

 The `--sbom` option is used to specify the format of the generated SBOM (the default is SPDX).
 The `--format` option can be used to specify the formatting of the SBOM (the default is Tag Value format for a SPDX SBOM).
 JSON format is supported for both